learningequality/kolibri/docs-developer/architecture/frontend_architecture.rst

   For many development scenarios, only files in these directories need to be touched.

   There is also a lot of logic and configuration relevant to front-end code loading, parsing, testing, and linting.
 This includes webpack, NPM, and integration with the plugin system.
 This is somewhat scattered, and includes logic in *frontend_build/...*, *package.json*, *kolibri/core/webpack/...*, and other locations.
-Much of this functionality is described in other sections of the docs (such as :doc:`asset_loading`), but it can take some time to understand how it all hangs together.
+Much of this functionality is described in other sections of the docs (such as :doc:`/pipeline/frontend_build_pipeline`), but it can take some time to understand how it all hangs together.

 SVG Icons